 This method is great for residential projects, though it may be used for commercial projects as well.
-Charges are the net or wholesale prices that the certified interior designer pays to the merchants, vendors etc.., and then a predetermined percentage mark-up is applied to the net cost.
+Charges are the net or wholesale prices that the interior designer pays to the merchants, vendors, etc., and then a predetermined percentage markup is applied to the net cost.

 The percentage charged depends on the nature of works to be executed, which can range from as low as 1% or less, if it’s a commercial contract (usually a large contract), and may go as high as 40% if it’s a small residential project.
 This means that the percentage charge will vary depending on the size of the project.

-Many prospective clients seem quite comfortable with this mode of billing as every item chosen and purchased will only be marked up by the percentage to cover for overheads and profit.
-And a certified interior designer feels very comfortable with the percentage over cost billing method as every single item, large or small, is compensated for.
+Many prospective clients seem quite comfortable with this mode of billing as every item that is chosen and purchased will only be marked up by the percentage to cover for overheads and profit.
+And a certified interior designer feels very comfortable with the percentage-over-cost billing method as every single item, large or small, is compensated for.
 And this may even be continuous if the client keeps on wanting additional stuff.

 The popularity of this system speaks for itself.
 Good to consider.

-A very simple way of charging that is commonly used for space planning tasks and is usually a small amount per square metre or footage.
-What it entails is the certified interior designer simply measures the client’s space to determine the square metre (or square footage) to be designed.
+A very simple way of charging that is commonly used for space planning tasks and is usually a small amount per square meter or footage.
+What it entails is the interior designer simply measures the client’s space to determine the square meter (or square footage) to be designed.
 Then multiply by a pre-determined and mutually agreed amount.

 However, this billing method can be used in combination with other forms of billing systems in the event that additional services are requested for by the client.
 This is due to the fact that space allocation is the beginning point of interior design and it eventually leads to the final design.

-Once it has been ascertained that additional interior design services (asides space planning) are needed, that is, the task of choosing the required elements that is needed to complete the project, then a method of billing must be introduced by the certified interior designer to provide for services related to supplies and installations.
+Once it has been ascertained that additional interior design services (asides space planning) are needed, that is, the task of choosing the required elements that are needed to complete the project, then a method of billing must be introduced by the designer to provide for services related to supplies and installations.

-This billing mode is popular for commercial interior design projects.
+This billing method is popular for commercial interior design projects.